emerald-dao/beginner-cadence-course/chapter2/day4/README.md

 2. We defined a dictionary named `profiles` that maps an `Address` Type to a `Profile` Type
 3. We defined a new Struct called `Profile` that contains 4 arguments
 4. We defined a new function named `addProfile` that takes in 4 arguments and creates a new `Profile` with them.
 It then creates a new mapping from `account` -> the `Profile` associated with that account
-5. Initializes `profiles` to an empty array when the contract is deployed
+5. Initializes `profiles` to an empty dictionary when the contract is deployed

 If you can understand these things, you've made significant progress.
 If you're struggling with this a bit, no worries!
 I would maybe review some of the concepts from the past few days.
 And remember, you don't have to know what `pub` means yet.